department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 ### Engineering support for:
 - Redirects that have **first been vetted by the VSP IA team**
-- Implementation of REACT sign-in widgets or feature flags (flipper)
+- REACT sign-in widgets or feature flags (flipper)
 - Other engineering support

 **Note:** Apps teams engineers are responsible for flipper implementation related to their products.
 Our engineers can provide consultation as needed.
 [Read feature toggle documentation](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/platform/tools/feature-toggles/)